4 Ways to Build Strong Donor Relationships

 In the charitable sector, we can overemphasize the raising money piece of fundraising.
 There is a tendency to focus solely on raising more donations and growing the number of donors.
 After all, keeping the money flowing allows charities to keep chugging onward.

-With fundraising season near, charities should establish processes to nurture donor relationships after their campaign ends.
+Instead of figuring it out when the time comes, charities should establish processes to nurture donor relationships after their campaign ends.
 Actions like acknowledging donations and communicating their impact with donors are what help ensure future fundraising success.

 Highlight the total raised and illustrate the impact of their gift.
 Share how their gift brought you close to meeting your fundraising goal.